 Name it phpinfo.php and place it somewhere within your Apache document root (in our example, "C:\_a\Apache\htdocs").
 Then run the script in a Web browser by going to the address http://localhost/phpinfo.php.
 You should see a Web page whose upper portion looks similar to the figure below.

 Browse through the rest of the phpinfo() output.
 You'll find that it is a wealth of information about your Apache server, including environment variables, as well as PHP settings and global variables.
-Note that there is no mention of MySQL, because we have yet to connect MySQL to PHP.
+Note that there is no mention of MySQL, because I have yet to connect MySQL to PHP.

 This final section of the tutorial is for those readers who have installed the MySQL database server.
 For detailed instructions on how to add MySQL to your development environment, please see my tutorial titled "Installing MySQL on Windows".

 In order for MySQL to be able to communicate with PHP, you need to add some dynamic link library (DLL) files to your Apache setup.
 First verify that the extensions directory for PHP — in this tutorial, "C:\_a\PHP\ext" — contains the two needed DLL files: php_mysql.dll and php_mysqli.dll.
 Then confirm that the following lines have been added to your PHP configuration file, C:\_a\PHP\php.ini (probably at the very bottom), by the PHP Setup Wizard: